recycolingbin/CS3343_Project/README.md

 Input validation is robust
 Edge cases are well-handled
-User-requested features (Shift ID display, edit looping) work perfectly Critical Issues: 0 ✅
+User-requested features (Shift ID display, edit looping) work perfectly Critical Issues: 1 ❌
-No system-breaking bugs found
-All data operations work correctly
+🚨 CRITICAL security vulnerability: Employee password bypass All other core functions work correctly
 File I/O is consistent and reliable
 Minor Issues: 3 ⚠️
 All are edge cases or cosmetic issues
 Don't impact normal usage
 Can be addressed in future iterations
-The Roster Management System is ready for production use! 🚀
+⚠️ The Roster Management System needs security fix before production use!